 Nemours/Alfred I. duPont Hospital for Children

 The Division of Behavioral Health at Nemours/Alfred I. duPont Hospital for Children offers 10, year-long postdoctoral fellowships in pediatric psychology/behavioral health, 4 of which will be LEND positions, beginning August 2018.
 Positions are open to graduates from American Psychology Association-approved doctoral programs who have already completed their internship training.

 Our Fellowship Program

 The deadline for applications is Dec.
 16, 2016.
 Offers for interviews will be extended by Dec.
 23, 2016.
 Onsite interviews will be held on January 23 and January 27, 2017.
 The fellowships offer clinical training with a number of various specialty clinics including Early Childhood, Autism, Primary Care, Endocrinology, Oncology, Craniofacial/Cleft Palate, Pain, Cardiology, Gastroenterology and more.
 Specific postdoctoral fellowships are outlined below.

 In addition to clinical hours, fellows participate in didactic seminars spanning topics such as professional development, clinical supervision, research and medical issues and hospital grand rounds.
 Fellows also have opportunities to supervise other psychology trainees as we have psychology externship and internship programs.
 Applicants are invited to apply for one or more positions.

 Postdoctoral Fellowship Tracks

 This fellowship position provides 50 percent experience in Pediatric Cardiology, which includes assessment and parent consultation as part of an interdisciplinary cardiac neurodevelopmental follow up program, consultation-liaison within the cardiac intensive care unit and cardiac transplant psychosocial evaluation.
 The fellow will participate in weekly interdisciplinary developmental rounds on the cardiac unit and will be an active member of a cardiac developmental care committee that strives to promote developmental care practices in the Cardiac ICU.
 The patient population ranges from newborns to young adults with a variety of cardiac conditions including congenital heart disease, arrhythmias and heart failure.
 One day is devoted to neurodevelopmental/psychosocial research in Cardiology.
-Minor rotations will include participation within the multidisciplinary pain program providing individual and family therapy to youth experiencing chronic pain as well as collaboration with other disciplines (e.g., social work, physical therapy and rheumatology).
-In addition, the fellow will provide psychological consultation and attend weekly medical rounds in the context of a multidisciplinary Craniofacial/Cleft Palate Clinic and consultation and treatment for neurologically based disorders such as, but not inclusive of, epilepsy and spina bifida.
+Minor rotations will include psychological consultation and attending weekly medical rounds in the context of a multidisciplinary Craniofacial/Cleft Palate Clinic and consultation and treatment for neurologically based disorders such as, but not inclusive of, epilepsy and spina bifida.
 The fellow will also provide inpatient consultation and liaison services for the Level 1 Trauma Program, which includes standardized screening for risk of posttraumatic stress symptoms following accidental injury.